Kuritsu243/FMP_Documentation/Writerside/topics/Technicalities.md

 ## Platform

 I have developed Timeleap for both the Windows and Linux desktop platform.
-This is due to the increasing market of people using Linux for gaming - this can be due to the increasing number of users owning a Steam Deck by Valve, but could also be due to the increasing number of desktop gamers who tend to use Linux over Windows.
+This is due to the increasing market of people using Linux for gaming.
+This could be due to the increasing number of users owning a Steam Deck by Valve, but could also be due to the increasing number of desktop gamers who tend to use Linux over Windows.
 There are a few challenges accompanied by this, but throughout development I have been testing consistently on both Linux and Windows systems.